nina1012/tweeter/README.md

 ## Important Notice ⚠️

-**Please Note**: This project is a **work in progress**, and certain actions may currently be non-functional.
-Some features require integration with a production database, which is not fully set up in this development environment.
+**Please Note**: Some actions and features in this project are **not functional in production** because they rely on specific data or configurations that have yet to be pushed to the production database.

 ## Features ✨